jlw-ecoevo/jlw-ecoevo.github.io/join.md

  - How do you feel about working in a 100% computational lab?
 Do you have any exposure to computational biology?
 What skills might you need to spend some time building in the first year or two of your PhD?
  - What are your career plans post-PhD? (again, I expect these will change over time, so don't worry too much about this one)

-This might seem like a lot of questions.
-I'm mostly making you answer them for your own benefit.
-If you don't have answers ready for each of them, I suggest you take some time to think each one over carefully.
-Plus, you will have a head-start for writing your personal statement for the application by the time you are done!
+Hopefully, by the time you are done answering these questions you will have a head-start for writing your personal statement for the PhD application!

 ## Undergraduate Students